Jost60/SPW-Lysimeter/ReadMe.md

 ```

 Dataset:
 ```
 Download the dataset from the data repository https://doi.org/10.4228/zalf-vevz-ys85 Depending on your data and analysis requirements, you may need to adapt the input data or parts of the R code.
 If the structure or number of input data differs from the dataset used in this study, the corresponding adjustments can be made in the function `funcData::Load_LysimeterData()`.
-Please note that Lysimeter III from the dataset was referred to as Lysimeter II in this study.
+Please note that Lysimeter III from the dataset was referred to as Lysimeter II in the study.
 Lysimeter II from the dataset was not used in the study.

-In addition, the following environment variables must be defined or adapted to match your local system:
+The local data connections and working directories must be adjusted in the `Init.R` script.
+This can be done using the following environment variables, as intended:
 * `DB_USER`
 * `DB_LABORATORY_DATA`
 * `DB_REDOX`
 * `WORKDIRECTORY`

-These variables should point to the appropriate local database connections and working directories.
+Alternatively, you can add the connections directly to the corresponding variables in the `# Control parameters` section of the `Init.R` script.

 ```